10 Things To Avoid On Your Website

 Solution: Add testimonials to every page of your site, keeping them in clear context of the context of the page.

 Email links fail on every criterion for good marketing, from messaging and routing to usability and tracking.
 Not only that, but email links are spam magnets.
 Spammers use robots that scrape the web for email addresses.
 So that email link on your website is filling up your spam folder.

 Solution: Remove every email link from your website and add a simple contact form instead and consider setting up an auto-response email, telling your new leads when you’ll be in touch or thanking them for contacting you.

 A call to action is an opportunity to tell the visitor what benefit they’re about to receive.
 Or, at least, what action they’re taking.
 A good call to action is specific and benefit driven.
 A bad call to action says nothing.
 For example, a button that just says “submit.”
 The more descriptive the call to action, the higher the conversion rate

-Fix: Use first person and description language and highlight the benefit to the visitor in your call to action.
+Solution: Use personable and description language to highlight the benefit of participating in your call to action.